 The concept of water energy sources, essentially depends on the principle of converting the potential energy of the water stored behind the dams or the high places, to mechanical energy during the water fall.
-The water flows either through pipes or streams to water turbines or hydraulic turbines.
-Figure 4.
+The water flows either through pipes or streams to turbines Figure 4.
 When water pushes through turbine, the Axis of turbine will rotate and that will lead to rotate large electric generators to generate electric energy.